The theory of figures of Clairaut with focus on the gravitational rigidity modulus: inequalities and an improvement in the Darwin-Radau equation: Introduction

 The radius of inertia is the radius of a homogeneous ball of mass $m$ and moment of inertia $\Io$.
 The constants $m$, $\Io$ and $G$ (the gravitational constant) also define a time scale by means of

-The quantity $\om_{\Irm}$, which we call {\bf the inertial frequency}, admits three interpretations: it is the smallest angular frequency of oscillations of a homogeneous spherical mass of liquid with mass $m$ and moment of inertia $\Io$ (\cite{Lamb} paragraph 262 Eq.
-(10)), it is $4/5$ times the square of the angular velocity of a particle moving with a circular orbit of radius $R_\Irm$ around a point mass $m$, and it is the gravitational modulus of rigidity $\gm$, to be defined below, of a homogeneous spherical mass of liquid with mass $m$ and radius $R_\Irm$.
+The quantity $\om_{\Irm}$, which we call {\it the inertial frequency}, admits three interpretations: it is the smallest angular frequency of oscillations of a homogeneous spherical mass of liquid with mass $m$ and moment of inertia $\Io$ (\cite{Lamb} paragraph 262 Eq.
+(10)), it is $4/5$ times the square of the angular velocity of a particle moving with a circular orbit of radius $R_\Irm$ around a point mass $m$, and it is the gravitational modulus, to be defined below, of a homogeneous spherical mass of liquid with mass $m$ and radius $R_\Irm$.
 The three quantities $m$, $R_\Irm$, and $\gm_\Irm$ do not depend on the deformations of the body and may be considered as invariant properties of the given deformable body.

-This entire paper is about the determination of the parameter $\gm$ that characterizes the static gravitational rigidity of a given body.
-This parameter is defined in the following way.
+This entire paper is about the determination of the gravitational modulus $\gm$ that is defined in the following way.
 The effect of the centrifugal force upon an isolated body under uniform steady rotation is to flatten the body along the axis of rotation.
 Let $\Om>0$ be the constant angular spin rate.\footnote{A main issue in the dynamics of deformable bodies is to define a ``body frame'' or, equivalently, a notion of body rotation.
 In principle, each point of the body may rotate differently about a given inertial frame.
 The definition adopted in \cite{rr2015} and \cite{rr2017} is that of Tisserand: if $L$ is the instantaneous angular momentum (vector) and $\I$ is the instantaneous moment of inertia (matrix) then the instantaneous angular velocity (vector) $\Om$ is defined by $L=\I \Om$.
 The Sun, for instance, requires the use of this definition.} The amount of flatness can be measured by the increase in the moment of inertia $C$ along the axis of rotation.
-In \cite{rr2015} and \cite{rr2017}, {\bf under the hypothesis that}
+In \cite{rr2015} and \cite{rr2017}, {\it under the hypothesis that}